ianpmaher/ianpmaher-next/content/blog/networking.md

 - Switch Lite 8 PoE
 - G4 Bullet (UVC-G4-Bullet)

-I would like to throw in an AP at some point.
 I plan on trying to find a way to make my free Verizon router into the AP for our network.